Lab 8: Trimeshes

 With that out of the way, we're finally at this lab's overarching "super-task":

-You will implement two "trimesh generators", one for unit cubes and another for unit spheres.
+You will implement three "trimesh generators": one for unit cubes, one for unit spheres, and one for unit cones.
 These should take in some tessellation parameters, then produce lists of vertex data.

 Stencil Code